Disappointed, but struggle will continue: Omar Abdullah on SC verdict on Article 370 | Politics

 - India

-''Disappointed but not disheartened.
-The struggle will continue,'' Abdullah said in a post on X.

-The former Jammu and Kashmir chief minister said it took the Bharatiya Janata Party (BJP) decades to abrogate the provisions of Article 370 and added that they are also prepared for the long haul.
+The former Jammu and Kashmir chief minister said it took the BJP decades to abrogate the provisions of Article 370.

-''It took the BJP decades to reach here.
-We are also prepared for the long haul,'' he said.
+''We are also prepared for the long haul,'' he said in a post on X. ''Disappointed but not disheartened.
+The struggle will continue,'' Abdullah, who put out multiple posts, said.
+He also referred to a couplet of famous poet Faiz Ahmad Faiz to signify that hope should not be lost.
+“Dil na umeed tou nahi, Na kaam hi tou hai, Lambi hai gham ki shaam, Magar shaam hi tou hai (my heart is helpless, but doesn’t mean it is hopeless, the evening of sorrow is long, but it is just an evening),” the NC leader said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)